Explore health content from A to Z.

 GERD stands for gastroesophageal reflux disease.
 You may also hear it called “acid indigestion” or “heartburn.”
 It happens when food from the stomach flows back up (refluxes) into the esophagus (the tube that connects the mouth to the stomach).
 GERD is common in infants.
 In fact, over 50% of babies have GERD during their first 3 months.
 Babies with GERD will often “spit up” after being fed.
-They may sometime spit up when coughing or crying.
+They may sometimes spit up when coughing or crying.
 They may also be fussy during or after feeding.
 Babies often stop having GERD when they are about 12 to 18 months old.

 If a baby is happy and gaining weight normally, GERD is likely not causing harm.
 However, certain symptoms can be signs of a more serious problem.
-Tell your healthcare provider if the baby has any of the following symptoms:
+Tell your health care provider if the baby has any of the following symptoms:

 Blood, or green or yellow fluid in vomit.

 Poor weight gain or growth.

 Trouble eating or swallowing.

 Breathing problems (wheezing, persistent cough, trouble breathing).

 Your baby will likely outgrow GERD.
 To help reduce GERD and spitting up in the meantime, the following changes can help:

 Feed the baby smaller but more frequent meals.
 (Don’t feed the baby again if he or she spits up.
 Wait until the next mealtime.)

 Burp your baby gently after each breast, or after 1 to 2 ounces of a bottle.